Alsee or Flex seeds – Linum usitatissimum

 Lignans are also known for their anti-viral and antibacterial properties, therefore consuming flax regularly may help reduce the number or severity of colds and flus.

 Maybe the biggest flax seed benefits come from its ability to promote digestive health.
 The ALA in flax can help protect the lining of the digestive tract and maintain GI health.
 It has been shown to be beneficial for people suffering from Crohn’s disease or other digestive ailments, as it can help reduce gut inflammation.

-Two tablespoons of flaxseeds contains about 5 g of fiber or 1/4 of the RDA.
-The fiber found in flaxseeds provides food for friendly bacteria in your colon that can help cleanse waste from your system
+Two tablespoons of flaxseeds contain about 5 g of fibre or 1/4 of the RDA.
+The fibre found in flaxseeds provides food for friendly bacteria in your colon that can help cleanse waste from your system

 Flax Seeds for Cancer